aphan1um/cloud63/docker/README.md

 | *restful_api* | ```restapi:final``` |
 | *website* | ```web:final``` |

 ## Folder contents
  * *website*: Our front-end website to be hosted on our Nectar instances.
  * *twitter_scraper*: Twitter harvester and preprocessing script.
  * *restful_api*: Represents a REST API server which our website interacts with.
 Server then gets relevant data from CouchDB's views to send back to the web-pages.

+Each of these folders also contains a *README.md* for info on its contents.